-The Region of Waterloo is giving away free blue boxes to help residents get ready for garbage collection every second week next March from the local trash hauling service, and make sure all recyclables are diverted from landfill.
+The Region of Waterloo is giving away free blue boxes to help residents get ready for garbage collection every second week next March, and make sure all recyclables are diverted from landfill.

 Residents participating in the Region of Waterloo’s Blue Box program can pick up a free, large “containers only” blue box on Saturday, September 17, 2016 between 7:30 a.m. to 1:30 p.m., while supplies last, in the parking lots of the following locations: